62Laura/alu-shell/permissions/README.md

-- `2-groups`: This script print groups of the current user
+- `3-new_owner`: This script  changes file owner to betty